-The industry getting most of the ink in the press, in regards to a potential labor shortage, is the service and hospitality industry.
+Even moving beyond the pandemic, the industry getting most of the ink in the press in regards to a labor shortage, is the service and hospitality industry.
 In particular, the restaurant industry.

 This doesn’t bode well for restaurants, as the U.S. Bureau of Labor Statistics says that there will be a 6% increase in demand for chefs and cooks in the coming decade.
 According to the Federal Reserve, other industries are feeling the pinch, too, particularly manufacturing and construction.

 Why are these workers not returning to their previous jobs?